 The parallel market, often referred to as the “Aboki” market, operates outside official channels and typically offers rates different from the CBN’s official rates.
 These rates are influenced by supply and demand dynamics, economic conditions, and other market forces.

-As at today, the current black market rates are as follows:
+As at today, the indicative parallel-market rates are as follows:

 You might wonder why the official CBN rate is much lower than that of the interbank and black market (aboki) or the Bureau De Change.
 This is simply because official rates are what the Nigerian government values the Naira at, while parallel rates are the true valuation of foreign currency in the open retail market, or what we love to call the black market.